My Life! Teaching in a Korean University

 The key is to require that students decide on these stocks by using English only!
 Then, I have each group do a short presentation discussing which stocks they picked and why.

-Then, use one of the practice stock market traders online and have students actually set up an account and invest.
+Then, use one of the practice stock market traders online and have your ESL business English students actually set up an account and invest.
 Check back each month to see how each group is doing.
 To make it even more interesting, you can allow additional trades later on.

-Instead, I cover the most common interview questions but I only let students take a few notes and then we go from there.
+Instead, I cover the most common interview questions, but I only let students take a few notes, and then we go from there.
 Of course, offer lots of feedback and some key vocabulary words and grammar that people might need to know for interviews.
+It is a must-do activity for ESL business English students!

 A nice way for any language learner to increase their vocabulary and reinforce grammar concepts in a big way is through extensive reading.
 It can be very useful for students to read authentic materials like popular business magazines or selected articles from the newspaper.